Nail Psoriasis vs Toenail Fungus 2026 | How to Tell

 MICHIGAN PODIATRIST INSIGHT

 The most important clinical decision with Nail Psoriasis Vs Toenail Fungus Michigan 2 isn't which treatment to start with — it's which subtype or underlying cause you actually have.
 Our podiatrists regularly see patients who've been treated for months for the wrong diagnosis.
 The correct identification changes the entire treatment path.
-Call (810) 206-1402 — Dr. Tom evaluates this condition at both Howell and Bloomfield Hills locations.
+Call (810) 206-1402 — Dr. Tom evaluates this condition at both Howell and Bloomfield Township locations.

 Medically reviewed by Dr. Tom Biernacki, DPM · Board-Certified Podiatric Surgeon · Last reviewed: April 2026 · Editorial Policy